maleadt/LLVM.jl/docs/src/man/instructions.md

 Atomic instructions support a few additional APIs:

 - `is_atomic`: check if the instruction is atomic.
+- `isweak`/`weak!`: check if the instruction is weak, or set it to be weak.
+- `syncscope`/`syncscope!`: get or set the synchronization scope of the instruction to a specific `SyncScope`
 - `ordering`/`ordering!`: get or set the ordering of the instruction.
+- `success_ordering`/`success_ordering!`: get or set the success ordering of an atomic compare-and-swap instruction.
-- `syncscope`/`syncscope!`: get or set the synchronization scope of the instruction to a specific `SyncScope`
+- `failure_ordering`/`failure_ordering!`: get or set the failure ordering of an atomic
+- `binop`: to get the binary operation of an atomic read-modify-write instruction.

 ## Call sites instructions